Logging

 Section titled “JsonFormatter”The default formatter for production.
 Outputs each log entry as a single JSON line:

-{"level":"info","message":"Payment processed","timestamp":1708934400000,"orderId":"order_123","amount":49.99}All context fields are spread into the top-level JSON object alongside level, message, and timestamp.
+{"level":"info","message":"Payment processed","timestamp":1708934400000,"orderId":"order_123","amount":49.99}All context fields are spread into the top-level JSON object alongside level and message.
+The timestamp comes from the entry context.
 If an error is present, it appears as a nested error object.

 PrettyFormatter